- Understand the difference between cardinal (uno, dos, tres) and ordinal (primero, segundo, tercero) numbers

 Cien vs ciento

-- millón/millones requires "de" before a noun: un millón de personas
+- millón/billón DO use "un" and require "de" before nouns: un millón de personas

 Ordinal numbers (1st-10th and beyond)